Fanum House: Future of Fanum House

 In the mid-1990s the AA's HQ moved to the purpose-built Norfolk House on the edge of the Basingstoke ring road at the A340 junction, with the intention that Fanum House would be closed entirely.
 The new offices were not large enough for all the Basingstoke-based employees, resulting in both buildings operated in parallel for a period.
 It was ultimately Norfolk House that closed in 2002, following the takeover of the AA by Centrica in 1999, when the HQ functions moved to Farnborough.
 In 2005, the headquarters returned to Fanum House.

 In April 2017 it was announced that the AA would be leaving Fanum House and moving to new offices in Basing View, and that Fanum House was to be demolished.
 However, in September 2017 it was announced that the AA would be staying at its existing home and would be spending money to develop the site.
 But as far as Oct 2024, they have moved to the building below.
 Showcasing that the building will be demolished.

 In popular culture

-An action sequence for the upcoming MCU film Spider-Man:Brand New Day was filmed at Fanum House.
+An action sequence for the MCU film Spider-Man:Brand New Day was filmed at Fanum House.